Carlos Malcolm: Life and career

 Combining the experiences of his journey in music, Carlos formed his own band in 1963 called the Afro-Jamaican Rhythms, with members including Karl Bryan (saxophone), Larry McDonald (conga drums), Boris Gardiner (vocals, bass), Lascelles Perkins (vocals), and Winston "Sparrow" Martin (drums).
 Other members during the 1960s included Joe Higgs, and Eddie Parkins.
 The band played a blend of Ska, Mento, African and jazz music and recorded several albums in the 1960s.
-They enjoyed a big hit in Jamaica in 1964 with their version of the theme from Bonanza, retitled "Bonanza Ska."
+They enjoyed a big hit in Jamaica in 1964 with their version of the theme from Bonanza, retitled "Bonanza Ska".
 Other hits included "Rukumbine" (1963).
 Malcolm also spent time in New York in the mid-1960s where he recorded the albums Don't Walk, Dance!
 (1964) and Sounds of the Caribbean (1966), blending Caribbean and American styles.
 His 1970 album Bustin' Outta the Ghetto concentrated on funk with only a slight Jamaican influence.
 The "Bustin' Outta the Ghetto" CD is still much-sought by Deep Funk collectors of the fully-fledged funk arrangements.
 From the late the 1970s through the '80s Carlos took a hiatus to bring up his family.
 He went back to publishing and worked for a large newspaper in Orange County, California, selling display advertising.
 In 1995, Carlos Malcolm was inducted into the Hall of Fame at the Ocho Rios Jazz Festival, along with James Moody, the celebrated jazz alto saxophonist/flautist.

 In 1998 Carlos collaborated with US violinist and producer Robert Michael Way, aka "Zimbobway", on a projected pair of albums, The Return of Skalypso and No Forget The Bamboo Man.
 During this collaborative work, Carlos arranged twenty-four songs including four new compositions of Ska and Mento as well as four original works by Zimbobway.
 Musicians in the King Kingston Orchestra included Jamaican music legends Lloyd Wilkes (lead vocals) from The Sheiks, Pluto Shervington (bass/vocals), Trevor Lopez (guitar/vocals), Larry MacDonald (percussion), Fred Campbell (drums), and Cedric "Im" Brooks (tenor saxophone) all who were the original members and players with Carlos Malcolm and the Afro-Jamaican Rhythms.

-In 1999, Carlos Malcolm was appointed an Artist in Residence by the California Arts Council for the City of San Diego, California.
-There he created alternate educational learning programs, taught in middle schools and mentored "at-risk" teenagers in community centers with his program "Bak2bay6–with a Musical Twist," which teaches young students and adults the elements of English, Math, Music and Critical Thinking, using "rap" and original songs to deliver subject matters.
+In 1999, Malcolm was appointed an Artist in Residence by the California Arts Council for the City of San Diego, California.
+There he created alternate educational learning programs, taught in middle schools and mentored "at-risk" teenagers in community centres with his program "Bak2bay6–with a Musical Twist", which teaches young students and adults the elements of English, Math, Music and Critical Thinking, using "rap" and original songs to deliver subject matters.